(page 137 of 166)

 Wednesday

-After final preparations, I applied another coat of varnish to all the exterior brightwork.
+After final preparations, I applied a coat of primer to all areas.

 Total time billed on this job today: 6 hours